 Step by step Pub legal buying process

-You need to find your target pub and agree a deal price and structure which is usually summarised in a Heads of Terms or Memorandum of Sale.
+You need to find your target bar or pub and agree a deal price and structure which is usually summarised in a Heads of Terms or Memorandum of Sale.
 Although usually expressed to be not legally binding, we believe that there is significant value to be gained when buying a pub by using a pub purchase solicitor specialist to structure your purchase deal memo or to review the one provided by the agent.
 Make sure you appoint, or at least talk to, a solicitor before you sign even a non-binding heads of terms or memo of sale.

 Due diligence – this is the investigatory stage of the process where, as a prudent buyer, you seek to establish what you are buying.
 Clever buyers will work closely with their legal advisers at this stage to ask the right questions of the seller and review the business data and documentation.
 The experienced pub solicitor will manage this process efficiently and to your advantage.
 Truelegal makes full use of virtual datarooms for due diligence which greatly enhances speed, transparency, efficiency and traceability.
-We have found that pub buyers using our buying process then have the full business legal, financial and staff documentation efficiently stored electronically for future use when running the pub.
+We have found that pub buyers using our buying process then have the full business legal, financial and staff documentation efficiently stored electronically for future use when running their pub or bar.